RexxLA/rexx-repository/ARB/standards/work-in-progress/document/evaluation.md

 The value associated with a derived name is obtained from the variable pool, that is #Outcome after:
 Var_Value(Pool,Derived Name,'1')

-If the indicator is 'D', indicating the variable has the ‘dropped’ attribute, the NOVALUE condition is raised;
+If the indicator is 'D', indicating the variable has the 'dropped' attribute, the NOVALUE condition is raised;
 see nnn for an exception.

 ### Value of a reserved symbol